menu icon

 Tip: I personally, like to cut out the circle, then chill them in the freezer for about 5-7 minutes.
 That makes removing them from the silicone mat or parchment paper and placing in the tart pans much easier.
 And, it prevents the dough from getting too soft.
 If the dough is soft, it is easy to stretch out the dough and have the tart misshaped.
 And while the tarts will still turn out and taste good, they won't be as pretty as if you've kept the dough cold.

-Once you’ve placed the dough into tart pans, chill in the fridge or freezer for about 10 minutes before baking.
-Similar to sugar cookies this helps keep the dough from shrinking or changing shape when baking.
+Once you've placed the dough into tart pans, chill in the fridge or freezer for about 10 minutes before baking.
+Similar to cut-out sugar cookies this helps keep the dough from shrinking or changing shape when baking.

 Before baking, gently score the bottoms of the tarts with a fork about 3-6 times depending on the size of your tartlet pans.